Deductions from your earnings or benefits

 If you don’t receive a full benefit or have other deductions, we may not be able to take payment in this way.

-You will still pay your ongoing Council Tax instalments, in addition to the deductions we make to your Council Tax arrears.
+You will still need to pay your ongoing Council Tax instalments, in addition to the deductions we make to your Council Tax arrears.